studiolampblack/puretypo/README.md

 ## Thanks

 Many thanks to Fábio Madeira the Ghost team for all the design work that allows to make this clone possible.
-Also many thanks to all contributors, that help keeping the project alive and updated :smile:
+Also many thanks to all contributors, that help keeping the Jasper project alive and updated. :smile:

 ## Copyright & License